mrchrisneal/DashPad/docs/api/index.md

         This is the easiest and most convenient way to authenticate your session directly within the docs page.

         1. Click the **Authorize** button (with a lock icon) located at the top right of the page.
         2. An "Available authorizations" dialog will appear.
-You can use any of the defined schemes, but `BearerAuth` is often the simplest.
-In the `BearerAuth` section, paste your 64-character API key into the **Value** field.
+        3. In the `BearerAuth` section, paste your 64-character API key into the **Value** field.
+(You can use any of the defined schemes, though `BearerAuth` will be used as the example here.)
-        3. Click the **Authorize** button in the dialog, and then **Close**.
+        4. Click the **Authorize** button in the dialog, and then **Close**.

         The lock icon on the Authorize button will now appear "closed," indicating that you are authenticated.
 All "Try it out" requests you make from the page will now automatically include the correct `Authorization: Bearer <your-api-key>` header.